 Make sure to still be active and fishing during these hours to really see the catch rates climb.

 Not in my experience.
 Flatheads bite any time of the day.
 It’s more about bait selection and location then the time of day when it comes to landing trophy flatheads.
 Try larger cut baits and live baits and drifting as opposed to only night fishing if you want to have better luck landing flatheads.

-What about Winter Fishing at Night for Catfish?
-Doable?
+Is It Possible to Winter Fishing at Night for Catfish? ?

 Night fishing for catfish is a sport all on its own.
 It requires different gear, a different skill set and some proper techniques to get it done efficiently.
 Do any of you have any better recommendations for night catfishing?
 Have I left anything out?
 Feel free to drop a comment below.
 I’d love to hear from the and will consider updating and adding other recommendations to the list.

 If you haven’t done so already, be sure to subscribe to my email newsletter.
 It’s free and I will keep you posted on all my recent tips and tricks and the latest fishing gear coming out that every angler should give a try.
 As always, thanks for stopping and reading.
 I appreciate you.
 See you next time.